txwizard/WizardWrx_NET_API/DiagnosticInfo/README.txt

 https://www.nuget.org/packages/WizardWrx.DiagnosticInfo.

 Revision History

+This update is being released a few days after version 7.22 of the WizardWrx .NET API, of which it is a component, to correct a typographical error seen during a dog food installation.
+While only the ReadMe is affected, releasing it requires a new build to satisfy the NuGet Package Builder.

 This file is being released a few days after version 7.15 of the WizardWrx .NET API, of which it is a component.
 To track changes, please see